 My first bite of one of these Sweet Cherry Almond Bars reminded me that the only way you can get this fresh cherry flavor in baking is to use fresh cherries.
 Frozen fruit or cherries from cans or jars just isn’t going to cut it.
 And if you avoid cooking with fresh cherries because of the pitting issue, buy yourself a cherry pitter, it took me only a few minutes to pit the cherries for these bars.
 You can find these inexpensive gadgets on Amazon, here.
 I love how they shoot the pits out cleanly and quickly, it’s fun!

 “Just have to tell you, I own a home-baking business, with a stall at a local Farmers market here in Vancouver.
 I made your Cherry Almond bars to sell at last week’s market, and were they ever a hit!
 Completely sold out, and people were looking for them again this week.
 I think they will become part of our regular rotation for sure!” ~ Liz

 Sweet Cherry Almond Bars

-- about 14 ounces of pitted cherries, halved or rough chopped (about 2 1/2 cups)
+- 14 ounces pitted sweet cherries, halved or rough chopped (about 2 1/2 cups)